Pranjal31/NoMatterBot/DEPLOY.md

 ### Acceptance testing

 For acceptance testing, TA user accounts were created on Mattermost.
 The login credentials are:\
-Login username: Unity ID (yshi26, ffahid)\
+Login username: yshi26@ncsu.edu / ffahid@ncsu.edu\
 Password: @Bcde12345 (For both accounts).

-Also the TAs were added as collaborators on the test repo: `Enter test repo name`.
-This would enable them to perform various actions like creating an issue, updating issue labels, updating issues and closing the issues.
-Login to [Github](https://github.ncsu.edu/) using NCSU's unity ID credentials.\
+The following three repos must be used for testing: `psharma9/test-repo-1`, `psharma9/test-repo-2` and `psharma9/test-repo-3`.
+TAs have been added as collaborators in each.
+This should enable the TAs to perform various actions like creating an issue, updating issue labels, updating issues and closing the issues.

-(Note: Do not remove `psharma9` from the collaborators' list, the bot is using that account's access token for Github.
-If the new repo is created for testing, add `psharma9` in the collaborators and update the webhook in settings to send all the notifications to `http://34.74.118.49:3000/events/`).
+Note:
++ This setup has been done NCSU enterprise GitHub (github.ncsu.edu)
++ `psharma9` represents the bot account (bot's actions actions would show up as psharma9's actions)

 Acceptance tests for the bot: